uppsala-makerspace/laser_cutter_guide/docs/lessons/4_extinguish_fire_as_controller.md

 The first exercise is a dry run of what needs to be done:

-- Do the reglar safety procedure
+- Do the regular safety procedure
 - The operator says: 'laser started'
 - The operator says: 'fire'
 - The operator opens the enclosure